Getting Your Commercial Invoice Right for International Shipping

 Category:Shipping

-When you ship products internationally you need to adhere to very specific documentation.
-One of the most common and most important documents you’ll need for every shipment is a commercial invoice.
-It has all the necessary information for customs to process your shipment properly.
+Ecommerece shippers sending products to international customers need to adhere to very specific documentation.
+One of the most common and most important shipping documents you’ll need for a smooth customs clearance process is a commercial invoice.
+It has all the necessary information for customs to process your international shipment properly.

 What is a Commercial Invoice?

-A commercial invoice (CI) is a document that holds very specific information for customs.
-It must be in a correct format and all fields must be accurately and properly filled out.
-Any misinterpretation of this information may result in product holds at the border, or additional fees.
+A commercial invoice (CI) is a customs document that outlines the details of your shipment clearly for customs officials.
+It must follow the correct commercial invoice template and all fields must be accurately and properly filled out.
+Any misinterpretation of this information may result in product holds by customs authorities, or additional fees.

 Is your 3PL not meeting SLAs?